milehighcoder/note-taker/README.md

 ## Installation

 No installation is required to run this application.
-Simply go to the deployed link for [Note Taker][Apphttps://milehighcoder-note-taker.herokuapp.com/] and start using right away!
+Simply go to the deployed link for [Note Taker][Apphttps://milehighcoder-note-taker.herokuapp.com/] and start using it right away!

 ## Usage